 The first axis is based on whether an interpretation rests on what is actually in the canonical work.
 I’ve seen interpretations that rely heavily on something that isn’t in the canonical work, or on ignoring something that is there.
 If someone can easily refute your interpretation by pointing to contradictory events in the story, that isn’t a good sign.

 Because these interpretations are so easy to refute, it’s actually pretty rare for me to find one that I take issue with on that ground.
 I do recall, quite a long time ago, there was someone ranting on the internet about how sexist Firefly was.
 The author wrote that Zoe calls Mal “sir” and concludes that the show was saying something negative about black women.
-Nevermind that Zoe is intelligent, competent, outranks every male on the ship except Mal and is in no way subservient to her husband.
+Nevermind that Zoe is intelligent, highly skilled, outranks every male on the ship except Mal and is in no way subservient to her (also white) husband.
 Nevermind that she disobeys Mal and teases him as an equal.
-Nevermind that, in a time when women in the military is still controversial, she is a soldier even more competent than Mal, and that the way she calls Mal “sir” seems to have more to do with their shared military backstory and her identity as a soldier than any sense that she, as a person, is inferior to anybody.
+Nevermind that there is an in-story explanation; her identity as a former soldier is important to her and she and Mal served together, and so it’s taken, in story and by most fans, as a subtle reminder that she is a trained and disciplined warrior at her core and you should not fuck with her.
 I could easily turn this into a very long rant about how poor that author’s reasoning was, but I’m going to resist, because it’s not the point of this blog.
 I was just hunting for an easy illustration of my point.

 The other axis is based on how well a story lines up with reality.
 If these events played out in the real world, how would they be perceived?
 The question of whether Fifty Shades of Grey portrays romance or abuse hinges on this aspect of interpretation.
 Both sides are in agreement about the content of the novel, some simply claim that in real life it would not be abuse because “its this thing called BDSM, and things work differently there, I guess” and the other side says, “Yeah, no, all those things he does are absolutely considered abusive, especially in BDSM.”
 At this point I should confess (brag?) that I haven’t personally read the book, so I’m not going to argue a side, just say that those who have argued that it is abusive have done a better job of inclining me towards their point of view.